MuhammedFares/PaySKySDK/README.md

 ### Deployment

-1. Before deploying your app, ensure you’ve received your Merchant ID and Terminal ID from PaySky.
+1. Before deploying your app, ensure you’ve received your *Merchant ID* , *Terminal ID* and *Secret*  from PaySky.
 2. Always secure your Merchant ID and Terminal ID.
 Encrypt them before storing in your project.

 ## Built With